Happiness: An Unusual Finding

 Rather bizarre, you would think happy people would be the ones who would let themselves float off into imagination land more often and the unhappy people would be worrying and thinking about their current circumstance.

-So if you daydream constantly (or have conversations with yourself), you are probably deeply unhappy with yourself.
+So if you daydream constantly (or have conversations with yourself), you are probably deeply unhappy with your life.

 But why is this?